conversant/adlibs/README.md

 <a name="module_measurePerformance.factory"></a>

 ### measurePerformance.factory ⇒ <code>MeasurePerformance</code>
-Create a new instance of the performance module
+Create a new instance of the performance module.

 **Kind**: static property of <code>[measurePerformance](#module_measurePerformance)</code>
 **Example**